LogME: Practical Assessment of Pre-trained Models for Transfer Learning: The LogME approach

 We first consider a simple case, with features $f_i \in \mathbb{R}^D$ and scalar labels $y_i \in \mathbb{R}$.
 The feature matrix $F \in \mathbb{R}^{n \times D}$ contains all the features and $y \in \mathbb{R}^{n}$ denotes all the labels.

-A direct measurement of the relationship between features $F$ and labels $y$ is the probability density $p(y | F)$, which is intractable without a parametrized model.
+A direct measurement of the compatibility between features $F$ and labels $y$ is the probability density $p(y | F)$, which is intractable without a parametrized model.
 Since \emph{the rule-of-thumb transfer learning practice is to add a fully-connected layer on top of the pre-trained model}, we use a linear model upon features parametrized by $w$.

-A na\"ive approach to deal with the linear model is to find the best $w^*$ by logistic / linear regression and to assess pre-trained models by the likelihood $p(y | F, w^*)$.
-However, it is well-known that likelihood is prone to over-fitting~\cite{bishop_pattern_2006}.
-A better approach is to use the evidence (marginalized likelihood) $p(y|F) = \int p(w) p(y | F, w) \mathrm{d} w$, which integrates over all possible values of $w$ and is better than simply using one optimal value $w^*$.
+A na\"ive approach to deal with the linear model is to find the best $w^*$ by logistic / linear regression and to assess pre-trained models by likelihood $p(y | F, w^*)$.
+However, it is well-known that \textit{likelihood is prone to over-fitting}~\cite{bishop_pattern_2006}, which is experimentally observed in Supplementary~B. A better approach is to use the evidence (marginalized likelihood) $p(y|F) = \int p(w) p(y | F, w) \mathrm{d} w$, which integrates over all possible values of $w$ and is better than simply using one optimal value $w^*$.
 This evidence-based approach is an elegant model selection approach and has a rigorous theoretical foundation~\cite{knuth_bayesian_2015}.
 For $p(w)$ and $p(y | F, w)$, we use the commonly adopted graphical model (Figure~\ref{fig:graph}) specified by two positive parameters $\alpha$ and $\beta$: the prior distribution of the weight is an isotropic multivariate Gaussian $w \sim \mathcal{N}(0, \alpha^{-1}I)$, and the distribution of each observation is a one-dimensional normal distribution $p(y_i | f_i, w, \beta) = \mathcal{N}(y_i | w^T f_i, \beta^{-1})$.

 According to the causal structure in Figure~\ref{fig:graph} and the basic principles in graphical models~\cite{koller_probabilistic_2009}, the evidence can be calculated analytically as Eq.~\ref{eq:likelihood}.